Baltic-Coastal-Monitoring-Team/CMORPH/README.md

 ---
 - **Note**
 For best results, make sure both CSV files contain the same number and order of profiles, and that all required fields are present.
 All visualizations are generated with consistent formatting and color schemes to ensure easy comparability across different morphological variables and time intervals.

 ---
+⚠️ Tip: For consistent comparisons, use the same baseline (transects and mask) when preparing input CSV files from different periods and the same transect distance and buffor.

+### Extended Interpretation and Visualization

+The Stats module produces color-coded outputs that visually represent shoreline change metrics for each cross-shore transect.
+These maps and charts allow users to quickly identify areas of erosion and accretion, as well as trends over time.

+#### Color Interpretation:

+- Red tones indicate positive changes (e.g., increase dune/cliff slope, beach width or dune/cliff volume).
+- Blue tones indicate negative changes (e.g., shoreline retreat, flatten dune slope, decrease volume).
+- Neutral or white tones suggest little or no change between the compared datasets.

 This notebook is ideal for monitoring coastal dynamics and identifying zones of erosion or accretion over time.
-It supports visual validation of changes detected algorithmically in previous modules (e.g., analyzer).
+It supports visual validation of changes detected in previous modules (e.g., analyzer).

+These graphical summaries are particularly useful for:
+- Detecting hotspots of change (e.g., severe dune retreat),
+- Evaluating the effectiveness of coastal protection over time,
+- Communicating complex geomorphological trends in an intuitive format.

 ---